 “If 5 o’clock rolls around, she would never leave a victim.
 She will stay with them until she is no longer needed.”

 James Patterson, another advocate in the office, said, “Terri carries the burdens of crime victims when they can’t carry that load themselves.”

 “She comforts those who most (people) would rather shun away,” he said.
 “She patiently answers all of their questions, guides them through the legal system and makes sure they know that they are supported.”

-More information about the award winners and about KidsFirst can be obtained by visiting www.kidsfirstnow.org.
+View more information about the award winners and about KidsFirst.